 Get H2

-Hydrogen will play a central role in achieving the climate goals.
-To ensure that hydrogen is available nationwide, the GET H2 project is developing a nationwide infrastructure with the coupling of all sectors.
-Regions where a lot of renewable electricity is generated from wind and solar energy are to be directly connected to hydrogen production and consumption with the help of the necessary infrastructure.
+The availability of green hydrogen is a key prerequisite for achieving climate targets and implementing the energy transition.
+The GET H2 project is therefore not only building up electrolysis capacities on a large scale, but also developing a transnational infrastructure with the coupling of all sectors.
+Regions in which a lot of green hydrogen is produced using wind and solar energy are to be connected directly to industrial hydrogen consumers with the help of the necessary infrastructure.

 RWE has ordered two more 100 MW PEM electrolysers for the GETH2 project.
 In total, an electrolysis capacity of 300 MW is to be created in Lingen by 2026.
 An EU funding decision for the IPCEI project is still pending.
 More...